List of Avril Lavigne concert tours: Black Star Tour

-The Black Star Tour was the fourth concert tour by Canadian recording artist, Avril Lavigne.
-Visiting Asia, the Americas and Europe, promoting the singer's fourth studio album, Goodbye Lullaby (2011).
+The Black Star Tour was the fourth concert tour by Canadian recording artist Avril Lavigne.
+Visiting Asia, the Americas and Europe, the tour promoter the singer's fourth studio album, Goodbye Lullaby (2011).
 Before the tour started, Lavigne said that she wanted the show to be intimate and personal, with guitars, piano and voice.
 She also said that wanted to play in small venues, to have a bigger contact with her fans.

 Commercial performance

 The tour was successful on tickets sales.
 A week after the Asian dates had been released, it was announced that 13,000 tickets were sold for Osaka, Japan.
 It also went really well in South America, where more than 55,000 tickets were sold, with price averaging $75-$120.
 All the tickets that went on sale for the first show in São Paulo were completely sold out on the same day.
 The concert held in Rio de Janeiro and Caracas had the higher grossings for the South American leg.
 In China, extra concerts were added for the second Asian leg, in Beijing and Guangzhou where Lavigne played for 10,000 fans at Guangzhou Gymnasium.
-On August 24, 2011 Lavigne ranked #15 position at Billboard boxscore due both shows in São Paulo, which grossed $980,009 combined.
-The tour has grossed $25 million dollars, with 61 concerts.
+On August 24, 2011, Lavigne ranked #15 position at Billboard boxscore due both shows in São Paulo, which grossed $980,009 combined.
+The tour has grossed US$25 million, with 61 concerts.